 Specific Areas of Emphasis

 The FAA released their latest version of an advisory circular in November 2015, that gives the specific requirements of how the Flight Review is to be conducted and completed.
-This advisory circular, AC 61-98C, also stresses the need for regular proficiency training and review and evaluation of skills needed to prevent loss of control (LOC) in flight and on the ground.
+This advisory circular, AC 61-98D, also stresses the need for regular proficiency training and review and evaluation of skills needed to prevent loss of control (LOC) in flight and on the ground.
 The Advisory Circular also lists other options on meeting the Flight Review requirement.
-Also, the FAA online publication “Conducting an Effective Flight Review”, provides valuable guidance to flight instructors on this topic.
+Also, the FAA provides Flight Review preparation information if you set up an account in the FAASTeam section, Login and research the preparation information for the Flight Review.
 If you are a flight instructor conducting a flight review, you should study both of these publications thoroughly.
 Flight instructors should also refer to the latest version of the Airmen Certification Standards (formerly the Practical Test Standard) for the certificate held by the pilot taking the Flight Review.
 As a flight instructor, remember that you must have an aircraft rating appropriate to the category and class of aircraft you are conducting the Flight Review in.
 Be sure you and the student discuss and agree on the satisfactory completion standards before conducting the Flight Review.
 An instructor should keep a record of each flight review given.
 The flight and ground time for the Flight Review should also be recorded in the pilot’s logbook.
 A good flight review should be fun, educational and should include a proper assessment of the pilot’s proficiency.
 When done correctly and completely, a flight review can be another effective way of preventing accidents.